 The usage of IoT (Internet of things) or connected devices is on the rise these days here in Nepal.
 With the internet connectivity being used beyond computers and smartphones, these smart physical devices collect some data using sensors and send them to some server or other machines for further analysis or decision.
-Let’s find more about the IoT here in Nepal.
+Let’s find more about the technology, spectrum, use cases of IoT here in Nepal.

 These devices consume very little data transfer as per the requirement of the sensor data.
 Based on the necessity, they keep on sending small data to the other machine in regular intervals which helps to take decisions automatically or make some reports.